8secz-johndpope/ARDemoData/README.md

 This app adds multiple objects and  odify them.

-ImageChaneType protocol - manages and return selected picture/frame to controller addOrUpdateFrame - when user selects a frame addOrUpdatePicture - when user selects a picture
+ImageChaneType protocol - manages and return selected picture/frame to controller func addOrUpdateFrame - when user selects a frame func addOrUpdatePicture - when user selects a picture

 2) Gallery Info : It displays infomation/details corresponding to picture on wall.
 Start ARSession with ARImageConfiguration